raygun101/MarkupKit/README.md

     @property (nonatomic) BOOL alignToBaseline;

-The first two properties specify the horizontal and vertical alignment, respectively, of the box view's arranged subviews.
+The first two properties specify the horizontal and vertical alignment, respectively, of the box view's subviews.
 Horizontal alignment options include the following:

 * `LMHorizontalAlignmentFill`
 * `LMHorizontalAlignmentLeading`